Matei87/artistry/README.md

 # Artistry

-A presentational website for a passionate artist.
+A presentational website for a painting enthusiasts.

 # Built With

 - React
 - Typescript
-- Ant Design
+- React-Slick
 - Vite